Gorchon/Gorchon/README.md

 ### <img src="https://i.pinimg.com/originals/27/b2/16/27b216fa373d75906c2b8b51661d8b13.gif" width="50"> A little more about me...

--  I’m currently working on a project about [AI Sudoku solver generator](https://github.com/Gorchon/sudoku)
+-  I’m currently working on a project about ** Aid mobility app for people with disabilities++

--  I’m currently learning **React and Databases for Data Scientists**
+-  I’m currently learning about **Deep learning and Databases for Data Scientists**

 -  I am currently collaborating on the [ClubAlgoritmiaGDA website](https://github.com/ClubAlgoritmiaGDA/website/)

--  I’m looking for help with **Learning Machine Learning**
+-  I’m looking for help with **Machine Learning and Deep Learning**

 -  Ask me about **C++, python, React and algorithms in general**